-Philip Kubicki, a renowned guitar designer and builder who was active in the musical-instrument industry for more than 50 years, died March 18 at his home in Laconia, New Hampshire.
-He was 69 years old and had been diagnosed with stage four pancreatic cancer in mid January.
+Philip Kubicki, a renowned guitar designer and builder who was active in the musical-instrument industry for more than 50 years, died March 18, 2013, at his home in Laconia, New Hampshire.
+He was 69 years old and had been diagnosed with stage four pancreatic cancer that January.

 Kubicki began building acoustic guitars at age 15 after discovering the music of Andres Segovia.
-After learning of his interest in the guitar, the parents of a friend introduced him to Ernie Drumheller, who had a workshop where, as a hobby, he made classical guitars and let the young Kubicki try his hand at the craft.
-By 1961, he had built three guitars, working only Saturdays and during the summer.
-After graduating high school, he enrolled at Fullerton Junior College, located just two miles from Fender’s assembly plant, where he studied engineering for two years.
+Upon learning of his interest in the guitar, the parents of a friend introduced him to Ernie Drumheller, who had a hobby workshop where he made classical guitars, and he let the young Kubicki try his hand at the craft.
+By 1961, Phil had built three guitars working only Saturdays and during the summer.
+After graduating high school, he enrolled at Fullerton Junior College, where he studied engineering.

-One day in 1963, he went to the plant and asked for a tour, where he got to see Strats and Teles being manufactured.
+One day in 1963, he went to Fender’s assembly plant in Fullerton and asked for a tour, where he got to see Strats and Teles being manufactured.
 Along the way, he mentioned to the guide that he made acoustic guitars.
-The guide then told him of Fender’s plans for an acoustic division, and suggested he apply for a job.
-Two weeks later, at age 19, he was hired by Roger Rossmeisl in Fender Musical Instrument’s research and development department.
-Though his focus was on acoustic guitars and the Coronado semi-acoustic line, Kubicki helped design the Telecaster Thinline, and built a rosewood-bodied Telecaster that was given to George Harrison and used to record the Beatles’ “Let It Be,” as well as custom guitars for Buck Owens and Don Rich.
-Nine years later, he moved to Santa Barbara, California, and established his own company, Philip Kubicki Technology, which built acoustic guitars, custom electric guitars, bodies, necks, and mini-guitars.
-Among them was the famous baseball-bat guitar, Slugger, used by John Fogerty during performances of his 1985 hit “Centerfield.”
-In 1985, Kubicki designed and began building the Factor Bass.
-He moved to New Hampshire in 2008.
-Kubicki is survived by his brother, Stanley John, his wife, Nola, and their sons, Bill, Dan and Steve.
+The guide told him of Fender’s plans for an acoustic division, and suggested he apply for a job.
+Two weeks later, at age 19, he was hired by Roger Rossmeisl in the company’s instrument research and development department.
+Though his focus was on acoustic guitars and the Coronado semi-acoustic line, Kubicki helped design the Telecaster Thinline and built a rosewood-bodied Telecaster that was given to George Harrison, who used it to record the Beatles’ “Let It Be.”
+In nine years with Fender, Kubicki also built guitars for Jimi Hendrix, Buck Owens and Don Rich, Albert Lee, Eric Clapton, John Sebastian, Jim Messina, and others.